freemansoft/flutter-embedded/README.md

 These examples show communication between the Flutter Application and the host / native application via _message channels_.
 The same Flutter code is used for all three embeddings with a minor switch statement for Web communication.

-## Commmon flow
+## Message flow

-This is the platform and implemenation agnostic view that shows that the increment function can happen
+This application uses message channels for mobile platform/Flutter communication.
+Both Flutter and Native can initiate an increment operation.
+The native side always receives a message from Flutter _after_ an increment operation has occured.

 ```mermaid
 graph TB;